PaulB99/Julia-Ciphers/README.md

 Firstly, the plaintext passes though the plug board which maps some letters to certain others.
 Then, the signal passes through R1 -> R2 -> R3 -> REF -> R3' -> R2' -> R1' where R(x) denotes a rotor at a given position, REF represents a reflector and ' shows a rotor has been reflected.
 Finally, the signal is again passed through the plugboard before outputting the ciphertext.
 The rotors do not act as a simple odometer however - the rotors also rotate subject to certain conditions.
 I have currently implemented the majority of settings available in the Enigma I machine, missing only ring settings.
 I hope to add these in future.

+* The Beaufort cipher works similarly to the Vigenère cipher.
+A keyword is to be provided, this keyword is then repeated up to the length of the plaintext to create a key.
+This key is then used to reference to a tableau, which produces an output letter for a given combination of plaintext and key characters.
+The cipher was created by Sir Francis Beaufort.

 Future Targets: